the-technat/the-technat/content/about.md

 +++

 I'm Nathanael, technat or the-technat.
-Kubernetes Engineer, minimalist, perfectionist and enthusiast for everything that looks like a container.
+Kubernetes engineer, minimalist, perfectionist, optimist and enthusiast for everything that looks like a container.
+I've got zero background in classic IT and was born into the cloud-native world (does this explain my optimistic approach sometimes 😉?)

 ## Contact